SebasAren/progProject/PROCESS.md

 ## Wednesday 31-1-2018
 Worked on information display in the form of a modal which is now functional.
 I also tried to fix the large white space under the map, but this was a lot harder than I anticipated.
 Apparently the Bootstrap 'container' class which was needed to make the tooltip stick to the correct position doesn't like to be scaled by the user.
 Will have to rethink how I will fix this.

+## Thursday 01-2-2018
+Today I worked to fix all the deadline requirements.
+No coding happened.